petehamilton/classy-cate/README.md

 - **Timetable page**
 - **Grades Page**
+- Scrub last vestige of CATE from homepage - the favicon!
+Use [this](http://stackoverflow.com/questions/260857/changing-website-favicon-dynamically/260876#260876)
 - Non-Undergrads may experience missing/broken links.
 I have no idea.
 - Prevent CC from destroying non-targeted pages
 - Refactor code in functions (couldn't until now)